 weight alternative that offers easy preparation and

 a satisfying hot meal.
-These meals require boiling
+Above all, these meals require boiling

 water so you will want to plan on having pot to heat

 the water and a safe way to make a fire.